PERSOL HR DATA BANK in APAC

 f.
 Job requirements stating the rights and obligations of both the entrepreneur and the worker/laborer

 g.
-The date on which the work agreement commences and the period during which it is effective
+The date on which the employment agreement commences and the period during which it is effective

 h.
-The place and the date of where and when the work agreement is made
+The place and the date of where and when the employment agreement is made

 i.
-The signatures of the parties involved in the work agreement
+The signatures of the parties involved in the employment agreement

-(The rulings in a work agreement as far as point e. and point f. above are concerned must not run against the enterprise’s rules and regulations, the enterprise’s collective work agreement and valid statutory registration (Labor Law Article 54, Paragraph 2).)
+(The provisions in an employment agreement, as far as point e. and point f. above are concerned, must not run against the enterprise’s rules and regulations, the enterprise’s collective labor agreement and valid statutory registration (Manpower Law Article 54, Paragraph 2).)

-A work agreement for a specified period of time must be made in writing and be written in the Indonesian language (Labor Law, Article 57, Paragraph 1).
-It should also be noted that if a work agreement is written in both the Indonesian language and a foreign language and differences in interpretation between the Indonesian text and the foreign language subsequently arise, then the Indonesian version of the agreement shall be regarded as the authoritative one (Labor Law, Article 57, Paragraph 2).
+An employment agreement for a specified period of time must be made in writing and be written in the Indonesian language (Manpower Law, Article 57, Paragraph 1).
+It should also be noted that if an employment agreement is written in both the Indonesian language and a foreign language and differences in interpretation between the Indonesian text and the foreign language subsequently arise, then the Indonesian version of the agreement shall be regarded as the authoritative one (Manpower Law, Article 57, Paragraph 2).

 -